-Entrepreneurs: The Top 3 Financial Statements You Must Know
+The Top 3 Financial Statements Entrepreneurs Must Know

 As entrepreneurs, it pays to be financially literate instead of relying solely on an accountant.
 Why?
 Eventually, it will fall to you to explain the numbers to your shareholders, your investors and yourself.